kantord/headson/README.md

 - Budgets: matches and ancestors always render; remaining budget determines what else can appear.
 Extremely tight budgets may show only the must-keep path.
 - Text/code: works with `-i text` and code-like files; when using `--format auto`, file extensions still decide ingest/rendering.

+## Tree mode

+Use `--tree` to render filesets as a directory tree (like `tree`) with inline structured previews instead of per-file headers.
+Works with grep/weak-grep; matches are shown inside the tree.

+- Layout: classic tree branches (`├─`, `│`, `└─`) with continuous guides; code gutters stay visible under the tree prefix.
+- Headers: `--tree` is mutually exclusive with `--no-header`; tree mode never prints `==>` headers and relies on the tree structure instead.
+Files are still auto-formatted per extension (`--format` must be `auto` for filesets).
+- Budgets: tree scaffolding counts toward budgets; per-file/global budgets still apply.
+Tight budgets can truncate file previews within the tree.
+- Sorting: respects `--no-sort`; otherwise uses the usual frecency/mtime ordering before tree grouping.
 ## Budget Modes

 - Bytes (`-c/--bytes`, `-C/--global-bytes`)